 SINGAPORE HATES MALAYSIA, AND VICE VERSA

 We here in Singapore has be fed with negative portrayal of Malaysia for far too long that certain achievements made by our nearest neighbour is often never discussed, or at worst, discredited.
-I'm sure Malaysia has also done the same to Singapore in past years, and although our recent leaders stressed the importance of cooperation, it seem a mutual undeniable dislike which defines our cross-Causeway ties.
+I'm sure Malaysia has also done the same to Singapore in past years, and although our recent leaders stressed the importance of cooperation, it seem a mutual undeniable

 Singaporeans have never gave a shit about Malaysia's aspirations, nor gave a sniff when the Petronas Twin Towers were the tallest buildings in the world, prior to Taiwan's Tapipei 101.
 I know their police force is brutally corrupt and their government officials seem incompetent, but most draw their conclusions from trips to crime-infested Johor while there are among the most skeptic of us who actually love KL and remarked that it is "almost like Singapore".
 However i feel that there are some things that we have to see beyond our prejudice and judge on an enlightened mind.